Can an AI agent hit a moving target?: Summary

 \section{Summary}

+I explore an alternative to the rational expectations hypothesis.
+I use a deep reinforcement learning algorithm from the artificial intelligence literature to model economic agents’ learning process, and present transition dynamics for an economy with an acceleration in the money supply.
+The learning agents do not know their own preferences, the underlying economic structure, or how their actions affect the transition dynamics.

-In this exercise, I present a plausible expectation formation model, and show how a learning agent adjusts its subjective belief with respect to a monetary policy inflation target change.
-This agent's expectation formation process is modelled with an innovative AI algorithm.
-More specifically, this agent is born in an unknown environment, and learns through interacting with the environment.
-This involves taking exploratory actions and observing corresponding stimulus signals.
-The experience is then being processed by artificial neural networks with the goal of forming a decision-making strategy that maximises the agent's expected (subjective belief) future return.
-This subjective belief also evolves based on the agent's past experience.
+An AI learning agent born in an unknown environment learns by interacting with the environment.
+This involves taking exploratory actions and observing stimulus signals (reinforcement learning).
+The experience is processed by artificial neural networks (deep learning) with the goal of forming a decision-making strategy that maximises the agent's expected (subjective beliefs) future returns.
+The subjective beliefs evolve based on the agent's experience.